 Give yourself a pat on the back- you’ve got an interview for that perfect science job!
-You have obviously impressed your potential employer through your well-written CV and the next step is to bowl them over at interview.

 1. Research the Employer

 By demonstrating to the interviewer that you are clued up about the company and what they do within the scientific arena, you can show that you are interested in what they do and keen to place yourself within the company.
 Some great ways to research the company include:

 - Visit the company website